 We are a 501c3 and contributions are tax deductible.

-Thanks to over 150 donors, we reached our 2017 fundraising goal to journey to Israel & Palestine last August!
+Thanks to over 150 donors in 2017, we reached last year's fundraising goal to journey to Israel & Palestine!

 The 2018 Program:

 March 2nd, 2018 - Massachusetts Music Educators Conference, Seaport Hotel, Boston

 March 4th, 2018 - The Vilna Shul, Beacon Hill